 What makes a box a cabinet?
 First, many boxes are cabinets.
-A cabinet has to have enough strength to hold a lot of stuff on the wall.
-So, a good hanging rail that is installed right is a must.
+Kitchen cabinets have to have enough strength to hold a lot of stuff on the wall.
+Several key items make up good kitchen cabinets, including hanging rails, joints, wood composition, glue, and drawers.
+A good hanging rail (that is installed right) is a must.
 Dowels or dados for the different joints of the cabinet construction are the best.
 Rabbited joints are not as strong, but many times are impossible not to use.
 Joints should have glue in them and be clean, no gaps or have oozed, dried glue showing.
 Hot melt is not a permanent joint and is not my preferred method of fastening.
 Staples are strong if used where parts are running in different directions.
 Dove tailed parts can be strong, but be careful of companies who forget to glue the joints.
 Drawers that have dovetails are good but a dado is just as good in my opinion.
-Undermount guides seem to be good.
+Under-mount guides seem to be good.

 What’s for dinner?